pipehappy1/SES2020spring/README.md

 The corpus and the specific trained Bidirectional Encoder Representations from Transformers (BERT) model are ready and waiting for you to present them to broader audience.

+You may consider to join if you are interested/proficient in web development, natural language processing, and knowledge graph.

+A team of 3 or 4 students is preferred for this project.

+Project time span is expected to be 4 months part time.

 ### Efficient GPU Memory Allocator Development in Rust ###

+题目：基于Rust的高效GPU内存分配系统开发

 Deep learning is in its period of prosperity and the process of producing the production-ready models have evolved into the front end and the back end,